Volkswagen Aims to Raise $2.1B From Truck Unit IPO - CFO

 Volkswagen announced plans on Friday to raise up to $2.1 billion by listing its truck unit Traton, scaling back earlier ambitions to list up to a quarter of the unit by opting to instead float a 10% stake.

-In a statement, the German carmaker said the offering would be priced at $30-$37 per share, which Jefferies analysts said valued Traton at a slight discount to industry peers but at a premium to Swedish competitor Volvo.
+In a statement, the German carmaker said the offering would be priced at $30 to $37 per share, which Jefferies analysts said valued Traton at a slight discount to industry peers but at a premium to Swedish competitor Volvo.

 Traton, a wholly-owned subsidiary of the Volkswagen Group, is one of the world’s leading commercial vehicle manufacturers.
 Its mission is to “become a global champion of the commercial vehicle industry and reinvent transport for future generations.”